defcast/defcast.github.io/_posts/2017-12-28-what-is-defcast.markdown

 #### Signal Levels

 Visual representation of the strength of the signals involved in the data links.
-This can be toggled between a spectrum viewer or meters and will eventually offer other less standard visual methods for showing operators the `health` of the signal.
+This can be toggled between a spectrum viewer or meters and will eventually offer other experimental visual methods for showing operators the `health` of the signal.

 <hr>
 <br>